mikke89/RmlUiDoc/pages/cpp_manual/interfaces/render.md

 The render interface is given in `<RmlUi/Core/RenderInterface.h>`{:.incl}.
 To develop a custom render interface, create a class derived from `Rml::RenderInterface` and provide function definitions for the pure virtual functions, and any of the others that you wish to provide functionality for.

+### Rendering conventions

+Before implementing the rendering API in RmlUi, the user should understand the following rendering conventions and assumptions used by the library.

+* Vertex position coordinates are in `pixel` units.
+* The coordinate system of documents in RmlUi places the origin at the top-left corner of the window.
+* Indices define sets of triangles in a counter-clockwise winding order.
+* The generated textures in RmlUi use the convention that the origin is at the bottom left corner.

+Other rendering assumptions.

+* Alpha blending should be enabled.
+* Textures should have their fetched color multiplied by the vertex color.
+* The 'Transform' matrix supplied by RmlUi does not include projection to the user's window, thus, the user should use a matrix which is the product of `Projection * Transform` to produce the vertex position output.

+#### Projection matrix

+The user must construct their own projection matrix while considering the above conventions, along with the conventions and settings used in their graphics API.
+Eg. the OpenGL convention is to place the origin at the bottom-left corner of the window.
+Thus, the user should flip the y-axis when constructing their projection matrix.
+The DirectX convention is to place the origin at the top-left corner of the window, thus, an orthographic projection matrix which follows this convention can be used.

+#### Generated textures

+The generated textures in RmlUi follow the OpenGL convention of placing the texture origin at the bottom-left corner.
+Other graphics APIs, including DirectX, use the top-left corner as the origin.
+Thus, textures can appear vertically flipped.
+In this case, the user can flip the texture y-coordinates provided by RmlUi.

+#### Face culling

+If face culling is enabled, make sure to get the culled face direction correct.
+Otherwise you will get a blank window.
+Eg. by default OpenGL defines front faces to be in a counter-clockwise winding direction, and will cull back faces.
+Thus, in terms of the geometry submitted by RmlUi these defaults can be used.
+On the other hand, the DirectX convention is to use clockwise winding direction for front faces, thus, if back face culling is enabled you will get a blank screen.
+The solution is to either disable face culling, or set the culling to cull front faces and not back faces.

+#### Viewport

+Make sure to properly setup the viewport in your graphics API.
+This should typically correspond to the dimensions set on the `Rml::Context` being rendered.

 ### Rendering simple geometry

 If you do not provide function definitions for compiling geometry, or do not compile some geometry, RmlUi will call the `RenderGeometry()` function with geometry to be displayed: